jaorduz/jaorduz.github.io/_teaching/2021/2021-summer-teaching-1.md

 #### [home](../)

-This course shows the Quantum Computing foundations.
+This course shows the Quantum Computing foundations (5v93 S1 and S2, 2021 and 2022, respectively).
 For each session, I like implementing new pedagogical and technical knowledge to share mathematical and physical concepts.
 On the [BU website](https://tinyurl.com/yhgalmw6){:target="_blank"}, you will figure out more information.

 Here some extra information: